iAJTin/iSMBIOS/documentation/iTin.Hardware.Specification.Dmi/DmiStructureCollection/GetProperty.md

 ## Return Value

-A QueryPropertyResult reference that contains the result of the operation, to check if the operation is correct, the Success property will be true and the Value property will contain the value; Otherwise, the the Success property will be false and the Errors property will contain the errors associated with the operation, if they have been filled in.
+A QueryPropertyResult reference that contains the result of the operation, to check if the operation is correct, the Success property will be true and the Result property will contain the Result; Otherwise, the the Success property will be false and the Errors property will contain the errors associated with the operation, if they have been filled in.

-The type of the Value property is PropertyItem.
+The type of the Result property is PropertyItem.

 ## See Also